Bidirectional Channels

 - We create a bidirectional channel called

-- We launch a goroutine that sends the string "ping" into the channel
+messages - We launch a goroutine that sends the string "ping" into the channel

 - The main goroutine receives the value from the channel